Recoskie/JDasm/docs/Basics.md

 <br />

-However it is recommended to add Hardware accelerated graphics through a GPU by implementing the method calls that the GPU supports.
+However, it is recommended to add Hardware accelerated graphics through a GPU by implementing the method calls that the GPU supports.

 <h2>Audio format.</h2>

-Audio is also another concept.
+Audio is also another concept standard concept.
+It can be a bit confusing at first, but is simple how it works.
+It also does not change between systems much like video memory.

 <br />